Help for Parents of Troubled Teens

 The challenge for parents is to help your teen cope with emotions and deal with anger in a more constructive way:

-- Establish rules and consequences.
+Establish boundaries, rules and consequences.
 At a time when both you and your teen are calm, explain that there’s nothing wrong with feeling anger, but there are unacceptable ways of expressing it.
 If your teen lashes out, for example, he or she will have to face the consequences—loss of privileges or even police involvement.
-Teens need rules, now more than ever.
+Teens need boundaries and rules, now more than ever.

-- Help your teen find healthy ways to relieve anger.
-Exercise, team sports, even simply hitting a punch bag or a pillow can help relieve tension and anger.
-Many teens also use art or writing to creatively express their anger.
+Help your teen find healthy ways to relieve anger.
+Exercise is especially effective: running, biking, climbing or team sports.
+Even simply hitting a punch bag or a pillow can help relieve tension and anger.
 Dancing or playing along to loud, angry music can also provide relief.
+Some teens also use art or writing to creatively express their anger.

 Red flags for violent behavior in teens